Kellyanne Conway Slams ‘Stupid’ Felicity Huffman And Lori Loughlin Over College Admissions Scandal

 Social media went wild after news broke that actresses Felicity Huffman and Lori Loughlin were among dozens of people indicted yesterday in connection with a massive college admissions scandal.
-Some poked fun at the matter with jokes and memes, while others criticized the ladies for what they had been accused of doing, including President Trump’s top adviser Kellyanne Conway.
+Some poked fun at the matter with jokes and memes, while others criticized the ladies for what they had been accused of doing, including President Trump’s counselor Kellyanne Conway.

 According to The Daily Mail, Conway took to her Twitter account on Tuesday afternoon to slam the television stars, and she didn’t hold back.

-“.@LoriLoughlin & @Felicity Huffman indicted for lying and buying spots in college,” Conway wrote, tagging the actresses in her tweet (though Loughlin later deactivated all of her social media accounts).
+“.@LoriLoughlin & @Felicity Huffman indicted for lying and buying spots in college,” Conway wrote, tagging the actresses in her tweet — though Loughlin later deactivated all of her social media accounts.

 “They worried their daughters are as stupid as their mothers,” she added.

-Lori Loughlin, best known for her role as Aunt Becky in Full House, and Felicity Huffman, who starred in Desperate Housewives, are two of a total of 50 people accused of paying millions of dollars in bribes to ensure their children would be admitted to elite colleges, including Yale, Georgetown, Standford and University of Southern California.
+Lori Loughlin, best known for her role as Aunt Becky in Full House, and Felicity Huffman, who starred in Desperate Housewives, are two of a group comprised of 50 individuals who stand accused of paying millions of dollars in bribes to ensure their children would be admitted to elite colleges.
+Colleges named in the scandal include Yale, Georgetown, Stanford, and the University of Southern California.

-In a follow-up tweet, Kellyanne acknowledged that the actresses were getting the most exposure because of their fame, and made sure to remind her followers that there were 48 other people involved in the elaborate scheme by calling some of them out.
+In a follow-up tweet, Kellyanne acknowledged that the actresses were getting the most exposure because of their fame, and made sure to remind her followers that there were 48 other people involved in the elaborate scheme — calling some of them out.

 2 actresses get most attention for college admissions cheating scandal.